DJI NEO Review

 DJI NEO 2 Review

-The obstacle avoidance worked flawlessly during forest test as Fang highlighted that, where the NEO 2 navigated between tree trunks without hitting any obstacles.
+The obstacle avoidance worked flawlessly during forest test, where the NEO 2 navigated between tree trunks without hitting any obstacles.
 The system’s reliability is impressive, especially in challenging environments like snow or water.

 The dual-axis mechanical gimbal keeps video capture stable by reducing cropping from digital stabilization.
 The tilt range expands to 70° and adds a roll axis, which improves overall stability during flight.
 Additionally, the NEO 2 supports RockSteady stabilization and offline stabilization using Gyroflow, ensuring smooth video.